openforcefield/openff-evaluator/docs/gettingstarted/server.rst

 The |evaluator_server| object is responsible for coordinating the estimation of physical property data sets as requested by :doc:`evaluator clients <client>`.
 Its primary responsibilities are to:

+.. rst-class:: spaced-list

     * recieve incoming requests from an :doc:`evaluator clients <client>` to either estimate a dataset of properties, or to query the status of a previous request.
-* request that each specified :doc:`calculation layers <../layer/calculationlayer>` attempt to estimate the data set of properties, cascading unestimated properties through the different layers.
+    * request that each specified :doc:`calculation layers <../layers/calculationlayers>` attempt to estimate the data set of properties, cascading unestimated properties through the different layers.

 An |evaluator_server| must be created with an accompanying :doc:`calculation backend <../backends/calculationbackend>` which will be responsible for distributing any calculations launched by the different calculation layers::